Anomalous Quadrupole Topological Insulators in 2D Nonsymmorphic Sonic Crystals

 \section{Abstract}

-We comprehensively investigate all 17 wallpaper groups in search of quadrupole topology in two-dimensional crystals without the flux-threading mechanism, using sonic crystals as examples.
-It is found that only the nonsymmorphic wallpaper groups $p2gg$ and $p4gm$ support quadrupole topology with anomalous Wannier bands.
-We reveal the symmetry constraints on the Wannier bands and Wannier sector polarizations and develop the methods for the diagnosis of quadrupole topology.
-The bulk-edge-corner correspondence as well as its manifestation in symmetry-driven topological transitions are uncovered using first-principle calculations.
+The discovery of quadrupole topology opens a new horizon in the study of topological phenomena.
+However, the existing experimental realizations of quadrupole topological insulators in symmorphic lattices with $\pi$-fluxes often break the protective mirror symmetry.
+Here, we present a theory for anomalous quadrupole topological insulators in nonsymmorphic crystals without flux, using 2D sonic crystals with $p4gm$ and $p2gg$ symmetry groups as concrete examples.
+We reveal that the anomalous quadrupole topology is protected by two orthogonal glide symmetries in square or rectangular lattices.
+The distinctive features of the anomalous quadrupole topological insulators include: (i) minimal four bands below the topological band gap, (ii) nondegenerate, gapped Wannier bands and special Wannier sectors with gapped composite Wannier bands, (iii) quantized Wannier band polarizations in these Wannier sectors.
+Remarkably, the protective glide symmetries are well-preserved in the sonic-crystal realizations where higher-order topological transitions can be triggered by symmetry or geometry engineering.

-{\sl Introduction}.---Topological insulators are unconventional materials which host robust edge states and quantized transport properties as dictated by the topological invariants of the occupied bulk bands~\cite{rev1,rev2}.
-These topological invariants result from nontrivial quantization of Berry's phases arising from parallel transport in the Brillouin zone, which are related to topological charge pumping and topological dipole polarizations~\cite{pol1}.
-Though developed to describe electronic systems, topological band theory can also be applied to photonic~\cite{ph1,ph2,ph3,ph4,ph5,ph6,ph7,ph8,ph9,ph10,ph11,ph12,ph13}, acoustic~\cite{ac1,ac2,ac3,ac4,ac5,ac6,ac7,ac8,ac9} and elastic waves~\cite{me1,me2}, yielding rich phenomena and applications in various disciplines of science and engineering.
+Topological insulators are unconventional materials which host robust edge states and quantized transport or electromagnetic properties as dictated by the topological invariants of the occupied bulk bands~\cite{rev1,rev2}.
+These topological invariants result from nontrivial quantization of Berry's phases arising from parallel transport in the Brillouin zone, which are essentially connected to dipole polarization and topological charge pumping in crystals~\cite{pol1}.
+Though developed for electronic systems, topological band theory also applies for photonic~\cite{ph1,ph2,ph3,ph4,ph5,ph6,ph7,ph8,ph9,ph10,ph11,ph12,ph13} and mechanical~\cite{ac1,ac2,ac3,ac4,ac5,ac6,ac7,ac8,ac9,me1,me2} waves, yielding rich phenomena and applications in various disciplines of science.